On the asymptotic behaviour of the correlation measure of sum-of-digits function in base 2: Asymptotic properties of distributions

-It would be interesting to understand the asymptotic behaviour of the ratio $\frac{-2V(a(n))}{l(a(n))}$.
-Having a necessary condition for convergence and a precise idea of how it behaves asymptotically would help understanding the variance of the probability measure $\mu_a$.
+It would be interesting to understand the asymptotic behavior of $\frac{-2V(a(n))}{l(a(n))}$.
+Having a necessary condition for convergence and a precise idea of how it behaves asymptotically would help in understanding the variance of the probability measure $\mu_a$.